hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

       * [Scikit Fuzzy Examples][7]
       * [Rough Set Theory used in Anomalies Detection][8]
         * RST is used for dimensional reduction/feature selection here
+    * [Kernel based IDS][9]
+      * It says it's real time, but more than 1 sec is really too long to be real time...

 **************************************************************************************************